csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 This really is a great feature for Project Managers/Product Owners/Scrum Masters, but also for individuals to find out what their current workload is like.
-For example, if I have a spare half-an-hour, I might filter to find all tech debt tasks assigned to me, to see if I can quickly refactor anything.
+For example, if I have a spare half-an-hour, I might filter to find all tech debt tasks assigned to me in order to see if I can find anything that I could quickly refactor.

 ---